A suit jacket size is based on a number and a letter. The number represents your chest size

 Canvassed or Fused

-A canvassed suit jacket is constructed of an outer fabric layer, middle canvas shell and inner lining all stitched together.
 In a fused suit layers of fabric are glued together.
-Because of this design differences, a canvassed jacket tends to drape better over the body and is not susceptible to bubbling from too many visits to the dry cleaner.
+Because of this design differences, a canvassed jacket tends to drape

-Threads Count
+Thread Count

 Choose Your Fabric: Wool, Polyster or Cotton

-Choosing what fabric you want you suit to be can be difficult.
-Most good suits are made up of wool.
+Choosing what fabric you want your suit to be can be difficult.
+Many argue

 Dry Cleaning Your Suit